Dear lean entrepreneurs, intrapreneurs, and corporate innovators (in spe),

-But we also know how hard it is to get started with this, especially for corporate innovators, counter-intuitive world of design thinking and lean experimentation.
-This is why in our trainings we introduce a selection of the most common methods of lean experimentation in the form of a 'menu' for inspiration and learning.
-We are happy to share our collection as well as references to the most important people and sources about lean experimentation with you, too.
+But we also know how hard it is to start with this "counter-intuitive" world of design thinking and lean experimentation, especially for corporate innovators.
+Therefore in our training, we introduce a selection of the most common methods of lean experimentation in the form of a 'menu' for inspiration and learning.
+We are happy to share our collection and references to the most important people and sources about lean experimentation with you, too.

 Browse our little library for the most common and effective lean experiments.
 We add more from time to time: